-I reviewed my original shirts and shorts – tasc performance took notice of my comments, and sent me some of its latest gear (the Blaze LS crew, Carrollton t-shirt and Sideline shorts) for a Wandering Justin review back in February.
+I reviewed my original shirts and shorts and tasc performance took notice of my comments.
+They sent me some of its latest gear (the Blaze LS crew, Carrollton t-shirt and Sideline shorts) for a Wandering Justin review back in February.
 Here’s what I found:

 tasc Performance could use some Twitter followers.
 Get over there and find out more!